 After the crowding is resolved and the teeth are aligned, the next step is to level the arches.
 If you start with a deep bite, the goal is to “open the bite” so that your lower teeth are more visible.
 If you start with an open bite, we’ll want to deepen the bite so the top teeth overlap the bottom ones.
 About the same time we address the vertical relationship, we also work to make the width of the upper and lower arches match (coordinate the arches).

-The final stage of treatment is to optimize the over bite or under bite.
+The final stage of treatment is to improve the “overbite” or underbite.
 This may be done with rubber bands, functional appliances, extractions, or orthognathic surgery.
 Because the teeth are usually straight by this stage, this is the time that is the most frustrating for patients.
 This is when we start hearing “When will I be getting my braces off?”

 Understanding this sequence will give you an idea of where you are in your treatment.
 Knowing that there will be transitional changes along the way that may actually make things look worse before they look better will make you more confident that your treatment is going as expected.